panukettu/panukettunen.com/src/pages/blog/site-launch/index.md

 ---
 title: Back from the USA!
-Also, site launch party.
+Also, a site launch party.
 date: '2018-10-27'
 section: blog
 shortdesc: general